Why Content Audits for Property Management Marketing Matter

 When Geekly Media first started helping property management businesses develop their inbound marketing strategies, we knew that content was critical.
-A few years into it, and we're so glad we jumped onto this train to take the lead for content marketing for property managers!
-Today's marketing trends show that without a successful content marketing strategy, property management business owners will experience limits to how much they can grow.
+Now, a few years into it, we're so glad we jumped onto this train to take the lead for content marketing for property managers!
+Today's digital marketing trends show that without a successful content marketing strategy, property management business owners will experience limits to how much they can grow.

 What Is a Content Audit?

 If you're just now realizing that you need content, the idea of a content audit might seem "too soon."
 However, chances are your website already has at least some content, and we're willing to bet it's been a minute since you've really looked at it and made sure it's helping you generate more property management leads.

 All too often, website content falls flat.
 So don't worry (it's not just you).

 However, when your content isn't compelling (or even "okay"), you won't generate the traffic you need to develop or nurture enough property management leads.
 In fact, some of your outdated website content could be working against you!

 So, a content audit helps you recognize the content that drives traffic and generates quality leads versus the content that's not doing you any good.